animationem/prism-slack/README.md

 </div>

 > [!IMPORTANT]
 > As this readme continues to grow, full docs will be migrated to a designated location that will be provided in the near future.

+> [!WARNING]
+> This plugin is going to be getting reorganized for modularity.
+It is getting too big to only be primarily 2 files.
+Major updates are planned.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Requirements](#requirements)